sunfounder/pico-2w-kit/docs/source/cproject/ar_joystick.rst

 4.1 Reading Values from a Joystick
 ==================================

-In this lesson, we'll learn how to use a **joystick** with the Raspberry Pi Pico 2w to read analog values and detect button presses.
+In this lesson, we'll learn how to use a **joystick** with the Raspberry Pi Pico 2 W to read analog values and detect button presses.
 A joystick is a common input device that allows you to control movement along two axes (X and Y) and often includes a button when pressed down (Z-axis).

 * :ref:`cpn_joystick`